Now Available from APA Learn

 This course is now offered on the APA Learn educational platform.

 Legal issues in drafting regulations that are often overlooked, and how to recognize them: vagueness and over breadth, delegation of authority, constitutional issues.

 Identifying unclear language, and how to think through ordinances to avoid unintended consequences.

 Writing in plain English; avoiding legalese and plannerese.
 Remember your audience.

 On a daily basis, planners at all levels and in all jobs are called upon to draft, use, and interpret many types of documents.
 All of these documents and actions have legal implications that can land an issue before a Board of Adjustment, another internal appeals or hearing board, or a judge.

-Attendees will leave with practice tips on how to identify the legal issues, how to evaluate their documents for clarity and logical organization, and how to avoid the most common pitfalls int he drafting process.
+Learn practice tips on how to identify legal issues and how to evaluate documents for clarity and logical organization.
+This sesson presents how to avoid the most common pitfalls in the drafting process.